Effectful Mealy Machines: Effectful Streams

-Immediately, we have a projection from \effectfulStreams{} to \isolatedEffectfulStreams{}, $⦃•⦄ ፡ \Stream(𝐗; 𝐘) → \isoStream(𝐗; 𝐘)$.
-This projection cannot preserve composition: in fact, \isolatedEffectfulStreams{} cannot be composed (for how could we canonically interleave the global effects of two systems?).
-While they cannot be composed, isolated effectful streams can still be composed and tensored with monoidal streams.\footnote{Technically, \isolatedEffectfulStreams{} form a \emph{strong profunctor}.}
+Immediately, we have a \intro[projection to isolated streams]{projection} from \kl{effectful streams} to \kl{isolated effectful streams}, $\isoproj ፡ \Stream(\stream{X}; \stream{Y}) → \isoStream(\stream{X}; \stream{Y})$.
+This projection cannot preserve composition: in fact, \kl{isolated effectful streams} cannot be composed (for how could we canonically interleave the global effects of two systems?).
+While they cannot be composed, isolated effectful streams can still be composed and tensored with monoidal streams, and that is what we now state.